 I was conscious that there are only six of these available for rent so I made a point of looking at the Courtyard Lodges too.
 I was really impressed with these also and they also have the advantage of are also beside a great outdoor playground.
 I was thinking how handy it would be to relax in your lodge while the kids played happily beside you.

 The Fota Island Resort hotel has a warm cosy feel, with dark bog oak furniture in large lounge areas.
-Personally I preferred the bright modern décor of the lodges, but I couldn’t help but think that it would be fantastic at winter time, especially with the log fire blazing ❤️.
+Personally I preferred the bright modern décor of the lodges, but I couldn’t help but think that it would be fantastic at winter time, especially with the log fire blazing ❤.
 I also investigated the hotel rooms and found them bright and spacious with modern decor.
 Fota Island Resort offers great facilities for children including a kids club and an indoor swimming pool.
 My kids loved the pool, however we didn’t have time to try the kids club on this occasion.
-We enjoyed tasty meals in the bar and Fota Restaurant where they offered an excellent kids menu.
+During school holidays the Fota Camp operates daily for children aged 4-12 and there is also an adrenaline adventure centre for children aged 8 and over.
+Children will love the obstacle course and can try kayaking, learn about bush craft and lots more.
+Budding golfers will love their golf camp – suffice to say there are camps to cater for all children.
+We enjoyed tasty meals in the bar and Fota Restaurant, although perhaps not five star standard, but they offered an excellent kids menu.
 I noticed many groups of girls enjoying afternoon tea so I asked how they were getting on.
 They had booked a spa package which came with this incredible array of food.
 It seems Fota Island Resort is not just ideal for families!

 I mentioned the lavish grounds earlier and thankfully on our last morning I look the opportunity to walk around them.
 There are numerous walking trails from 2.5km to 7km, each one was better than the next.
 You can walk through woods, along the golf course (did I mention there is a championship golf course here?) and along the waters edge.
 I spotted wildlife at every turn, red squirrels, rabbits and exotic birds; along with, I was told, the finest collections of rare trees and shrubs to be found in Ireland.
+Children will love the new Fota fairy trail, that has over 20 magical Fairy Doors hidden throughout the woods.
 You can also choose to walk the 1.7km to the wildlife park, but with two young kids in tow, we decided to drive.
 After a few short minutes we were at Fota Wildlife Park.

 We were only in the park a few minutes when my son spotted a peacock roaming around.
 This set the tone for the entire day.
 Everywhere we looked there were animals roaming free, it was so refreshing to see.
 My son was re christened ‘the spotter’ because he constantly spotted animals hiding in nearby hedges.
 There were wallabies hopping through the parkland and lemurs scampering up trees.
 We planned our visit around the Cheetah’s feeding time and seeing them run at an incredible speed was quite special.
 My son, Luke (9) was mesmerised.
 After the cheetah ‘show’ we strolled pass the numerous giraffe and bison and arrived at the Asian sanctuary ,where lions and tigers were happy to meet us.